MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 ### Report CORS errors in the Network tool

 Try out this feature by navigating to [CORS error demo](https://cors-errors.glitch.me).
 Open the **Network** tool, refresh the page, and observe the failed CORS network request.
 The status column displays the **CORS error**.
 When you hover on the error, the tooltip now displays the error code.
 In Microsoft Edge version 87 and earlier, DevTools only displayed generic **(failed)** status for CORS errors.
-To review real-time updates on this feature in the Chromium open-source project, see Issue [1141824](https://crbug.com/1141824).
+For real-time updates on this feature in the Chromium open-source project, see Issue [1141824](https://crbug.com/1141824).

 :::image type="content" source="../../media/2020/11/cors-err.msft.png" alt-text="CORS errors." lightbox="../../media/2020/11/cors-err.msft.png":::